w1th0utnam3/linear_algebra_containers/README.md

 useful for non high performance calculations (the classes don't use template expressions, unrolling or other optimizations).

-All files of this project are licensed under the GNU GPL v2 license.
+All files of this project are licensed under the MIT license.
 Have a look at the LICENSE file for more information.

 ## Overview